 - 6.1 After a complete calendar week of unauthorised missed contact, an email will be sent notifying the student that their level of engagement has dropped and requesting that they contact their Personal Tutor/Retention and Success Officer to discuss any issues or support needs. - 6.2 After a second consecutive week of unauthorised missed contact, a second email will be sent warning the student that another missed week will likely result in them being withdrawn and requiring them to contact their Personal Tutor/Retention and Success Officer to resolve any issues. - 6.3 After a third consecutive week of unauthorised missed contact, the student will be contacted directly by their Faculty Retention and Success Officer (RSO) and informed that they will be withdrawn unless a request for interruption has been submitted within 14 calendar days and subsequently granted. - 6.4 During this 14-day window, if a student supplies new evidence to support their lack of engagement, the faculty may use discretion to consider this.
-Where appropriate, this may halt withdrawal proceedings, if it is deemed that the evidence is sufficiently strong to retrospectively grant authorised absence, and the student is able to catch-up with their studies. - 6.5 If a student fails to submit a request for interruption within 14 calendar days, a fourth and final email will advise the student that they will be withdrawn with immediate effect and their student record will be updated. - 6.6 If a student submits a request for interruption within 14 calendar days that is subsequently not granted, a fourth and final email will advise the student that they will be withdrawn with immediate effect and their student record will be updated. - 6.7 Repeated patterns of intermittent unauthorised missed contact may also be considered sufficient grounds to initiate a withdrawal.
+Where there are exceptional circumstances, this may halt withdrawal proceedings, if it is deemed that the evidence is sufficiently strong to retrospectively grant authorised absence, and the student is able to catch-up with their studies. - 6.5 If a student fails to submit a request for interruption within 14 calendar days, a fourth and final email will advise the student that they will be withdrawn with immediate effect and their student record will be updated.
+Sponsorship will be curtailed at this point and UKVI will be notified. - 6.6 If a student submits a request for interruption within 14 calendar days that is subsequently not granted, a fourth and final email will advise the student that they will be withdrawn with immediate effect and their student record will be updated. - 6.7 Repeated patterns of intermittent unauthorised missed contact may also be considered sufficient grounds to initiate a withdrawal. - 6.8 Any absence/non-engagement of 60 calendar days or more will result in an immediate withdrawal.